People Per Hour

 We have also found that if you start to ‘trend’ for your ‘hourlie’ (which happens because of a number of factors e.g. you are selling in volume and getting lots of good reviews), then PPH puts you up in lights to all its members in the opening screen when you log in.
-Because of this, PPH used our hourlie as their online advertising and we were full with work!
+Because of this, PPH used our

 You can’t buy that kind of publicity…well, for free anyway!

-Another very welcome bi-product of performing ‘hourlies’ is that you get lots of lovely genuine reviews which helps others to trust you too.
+Another very welcome by-product of performing ‘hourlies’ is that you get lots of lovely genuine reviews which helps others to trust you too.
 The more work you do, the more work you get…and so on.
 We like to share these reviews everywhere!

-Whilst it can be annoying to see PPH fees come out of your earnings, one of the great benefits of their platform is the Escrow facility, which holds money until both parties are happy that the job has been done as promised.
+Whilst it can be annoying to see PPH fees come out of your earnings, one of the great benefits of their platform is the Escrow facility, which holds the money until both parties are happy that the job has been done as promised.
 Though we have read some negative reports from previous PPH freelancers about the effectiveness of their Escrow platform, for us, it’s worked pretty well.

-An added bonus of the Escrow facility on PPH’s site, is that if you direct new or existing customers of yours to PPH, you can utilise the service with no fees.
+An added bonus of the Escrow facility on PPH’s site is that if you direct new or existing customers of yours to PPH, you can utilise the service with no fees.
 Perfect for building trust with new clients and excellent for getting paid on time for us!

 Functions we like

-- You can pause your availability or your Hourlies if you can’t take on anymore work.
+- You can pause your availability or your Hourlies if you can’t take on any more work.

 - PPH emails you when they match your skills with a job posted

-- You get invited to jobs by clients, to bid on their job and you don’t spend any of your monthly credit allowance
+- You get invited to jobs by clients, to bid on their job and you don’t spend any of your monthly credit

 Tips for being a People Per Hour Freelancer